Reviewed by

 5. Download Certificate: Once you see the approved application, click on the ‘Download Certificate’ button to get your RNI certificate in PDF format.

-How to Check the Status of the RNI Certificate?
+How to Check the RNI Title Certificate Status?

 If your certificate is not yet available, you can check the status of your application anytime online.